 The “principal H.248 signalling options” are given by the combination of following characteristics:

-Translation function
+Kind of mapping function (related to type and/or value mapping, MFb,c)

-At MGC level: call control protocol related codepoints are translated to H.248 codepoints (‘bearer dependent’ or ‘bearer independent’) format; or/and
+At MGC level: call control protocol related codepoints are mapped to H.248 codepoints (‘bearer dependent’ or ‘bearer independent’) format (by the MFMGC(b,c)); or/and

-At MG level: translation of H.248 codepoints to final IP bearer path format;
+At MG level: mapping of H.248 codepoints to final IP bearer path format (by the MFMG(b,c));;

 H.248 signalling format

-‘bearer dependent’, i.e., QoS marking codepoints signalled already in the format as used in IP bearer packets;
+‘bearer dependent’, i.e., QoS marking codepoints signalled already in the format as used in IP bearer packets (hence, so-called type mapping (MFb) not necessary);

-‘bearer independent’, i.e. (I.b) translation would be always required in the MG.
+‘bearer independent’, i.e. (I.b) type mapping (MFb) would be always required in the MG.

 Three meaningful combinations are described subsequently.